fborda99/TicketTool/README.md

     If you log in as an Employee User, you will be able to visualize the views mentioned in the AppEmployees.
 There, the user can visualize the Employees List with a ListView and also DetailView; and can update or delete registers from the list.
 In addition, the user can see, search, update and create tickets, as well as they can see, search and send messages.
 Finally, the user can visualize its profile, being able to update the email, password and upload an avatar.

     If you log in as an IT User, you will be able to visualize the views mentioned in the AppIT_Team.
 There, the user can visualize the IT Team Members List with a ListView and also DetailView; and can update or delete registers from the list.
 In addition, the user can see, search and update tickets, as well as they can see, search and send messages.
 Finally, the user can visualize its profile, being able to update the email, password and upload an avatar.

+ HOW TO CREATE an IT Member

+    1. Open the python Shell
+    2. Be localted at the same level as the "manage.py" file.
+This an be verify by writting the command "ls"
+    3. Run the command "Python .\manage.py createsupueruser"
+    4. input a username, email(optional) and password
+    5. Superuser has been succesfully created.
+Now you can log in as an IT Member